Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models

 \textbf{Attack scenarios.} Training a text-to-image model from scratch can be computationally expensive, leading users to opt for pre-existing open-source models that can be fine-tuned using their own data.
 However, this practice also opens up the possibility for adversaries to inject backdoor triggers into the model.
 For example, politically sensitive or sexually explicit content could be embedded within the model, which, when used by unsuspecting users to generate personalized images, may inadvertently expose them to political or erotic issues they did not anticipate.
 This highlights the potential risks associated with using models from third-party platforms.

-\textbf{Adversary's capability.} The adversary can fully control the training procedure of the text-to-image model and publish them to any open-sourced platform.
+\textbf{Adversary's capability.} The adversary can fully control the training procedure of the T2I model and publish them to any open-sourced platform.
 Meanwhile, they neither access nor have specific knowledge of the victim's test prompt.

-\textbf{Adversary's goal.} The adversary's objective is to create a poisoned text-to-image model that incorporates a stealthy backdoor.
+\textbf{Adversary's goal.} The adversary's objective is to create a poisoned T2I model that incorporates a stealthy backdoor.
 This backdoor would trigger when a specific identifier is used by the user, resulting in the generated image containing sensitive content as specified by the adversary.
-In particular, we think a good backdoor attack toward the text-to-image model should be tailored, highly efficient, and with a low barrier to entry. \textbf{Tailored:} The attack should be designed to target a specific object instance rather than a broader category or sub-category.
+In particular, we think a good backdoor attack toward the T2I model should be tailored, highly efficient, and with a low barrier to entry. \textit{\underline{Tailored:}} The attack should be designed to target a specific object instance rather than a broader category or sub-category.
 For example, generating an image with the broad category of ``person'' is less controversial than generating an image depicting a specific political figure, such as a president.
-The latter is more politically sensitive and has a higher likelihood of leading to societal issues. \textbf{Highly efficient:} The backdoor injection procedure is time-saving and resource-saving, which may only need tens of minutes with a single GPU, rather than training the model from scratch, which may take hundreds if not thousands of GPU days. \textbf{Low barrier to entry:} The backdoor injection only needs several images (even one image) of a specific object instance.
+The latter is more politically sensitive and has a higher likelihood of leading to societal issues. \textit{\underline{Highly efficient:}} An ideal backdoor attack should be time-saving and resource-saving, which may only need tens of minutes with a single GPU, rather than training the model from scratch, which may take hundreds if not thousands of GPU days. \textit{\underline{Few Shot:}} The backdoor injection only needs several target images (even one image) of a specific object instance.
 This allows the adversary to acquire the target image at little cost.